-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a former car garage to the rear.
+Communal areas Not applicable.
+Garages and permanent outbuildings Visually inspected.
+There is a double car garage pertaining to the property.
+No access was gained to the storage area above the garage.
+There is a garden store.
 Outside areas and boundaries Visually inspected.
-Well maintained garden grounds.
+There are good sized garden grounds pertaining to the property.
 Ceilings Visually inspected from floor level.
-The ceilings would appear to be finished in lath and plaster and plasterboard design.
+The ceilings are finished in plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls would appear to be finished in lath and plaster and plasterboard design.
+The internal walls are finished in plasterboard and plastered on the hard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub floor inspection was possible, the sub floor access hatch could not be located.
 No comment can be made on the condition of the sub floor area.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items and many and money were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber panel design.
-Kitchen facilities are on modern lines.
+The doors are of timber panelled and glazed design.
+There is a wide range of kitchen units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All flue linings should be checked, repaired if necessary and swept prior to appliances being reused.
-Internal decorations Visually inspected.
+There is a gas fireplace within.
+Internal decorations Visually inspected Internal decorations Visually inspected.
 The property is in good decorative order.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of gas.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Mains supply of water.
-Sanitary fittings are on modern lines.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.